-Let’s be honest, becoming a student and morphing into a steaming, name-taking booze monster is something of a stereotype.
-There’s not necessarily anything abnormal here, as UON’s Drug, Alcohol and Other Addictions counsellor, Michelle Lampis explains, “Most people drink a little heavier when they’re younger and reduce their intake as they get older.
+Let’s be honest, becoming a student and morphing into a steaming, booze monster is something of a stereotype.
+There’s not necessarily anything abnormal here, as The University’s Drug, Alcohol and Other Addictions counsellor, Michelle Lampis explains, “Most people drink a little heavier when they’re younger and reduce their intake as they get older.
 However, some people don’t”.

-While this pissed student archetype has given us countless American college movies, there is a darker, decidedly unglamorous seam running through the core of the hard-partying student image.
+While this smashed student archetype has given us countless American college movies, there is a darker, decidedly unglamorous seam running through the core of the hard-partying student image.

 The standard perception of what an alcoholic is probably involves sights and smells that aren’t readily associated with a young student dipping their toes in their first freedoms as an adult.
 However, the reality is, that your life could easily become dictated by alcohol consumption.